LF-Decentralized-Trust-Mentorships/mentorship-program/docs/index.md

 *   Get additional help to address needs and gaps in feature or code development, research, or documentation

-*   Nuture the health and sustainability of your project and community by training and and bringing in new talent
+*   Nurture the health and sustainability of your project and community by training and and bringing in new talent

 # 2025 Program Dates